data-8/textbook/content/chapters/01/2/why-data-science.md

 thinking has long been a hallmark of a rigorous education, but critiques are often most effective when supported by data.
-A critical analysis of any aspect of the world, may it be business or social science, involves inductive reasoning; conclusions can rarely been proven outright, only supported by the available evidence.
+A critical analysis of any aspect of the world, may it be business or social science, involves inductive reasoning; conclusions can rarely been proven outright, but only supported by the available evidence.
 Data science provides the means to make precise, reliable, and quantitative arguments about any set of observations.
 With unprecedented access to information and computing, critical thinking about